-Heralded as “America’s best walking city,” Savannah displays a welcoming grace and culture with the appealing ambience of a small town.
-In the historic district, wander 30-acre Forsyth Park, and photograph its famed 1858 fountain.
+Heralded as “America’s best walking city,” Savannah displays a welcoming grace and culture with the appealing ambiance of a small town.
+In the historical district, wander 30-acre Forsyth Park, and photograph its famed 1858 fountain.
 Get a taste of savory southern cuisine in the four-block, open-air City Market.
 And for the daring, Savannah has plenty of beautiful, colonial cemeteries (said to be haunted) to explore.

 Accommodation: Andaz Savannah